mrinmoy11122000/Integrated-Gas-Leak-Detection-and-Alert-System/README.md

 # Integrated-Gas-Leak-Detection-and-Alert-System
-🔍 Project Overview
+🔍 **Project Overview**

-This project is a real-time gas leakage detection and alert system designed for residential, industrial, and commercial use.
+This project is a real-time gas leakage detection and alert system designed for use in residential, industrial, and commercial settings.
 It uses sensors, microcontrollers, and communication modules to detect the presence of hazardous gases like LPG, methane, carbon monoxide, and ammonia, and responds with audible, visual, and digital alerts to prevent accidents.

-🧠 Key Components
+🧠 **Key Components**

 MQ-135 Gas Sensor – Detects various harmful gases.

 Arduino UNO – Processes sensor data and controls the system.